xu-shawn/lc0/README.md

 --use-variance-scaling=true
 ```

 You must set `--use-variance-scaling=true` to turn it on.
-The gain is around 10 elo on STC and 5 elo on LTC, but more testing is needed.
-For now the setting is NOT RECOMMENDED except for personal use.
+For now the setting is NOT RECOMMENDED.